derb12/pybaselines/README.rst

-pybaselines is a library of baseline correction algorithms to help estimate the baseline of experimental data.
+pybaselines is a library of baseline correction algorithms to help estimate the baselines of experimental data.

 * For Python 3.6+
 * Open Source: BSD 3-Clause License